segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 98 December 9, 2018

+**Today's Progress**: I spent a lot of time blending the dynamic navigation bar of my blog pages with the static navigation bar of the static pages.
+Much closer, but still not quite right.

+**Thoughts**: I am so ready to be done with this challenge.
+I am having a hard time staying motivated and I am so close to being done.

 ### Day 97 December 7, 2018

 **Today's Progress**: I started converting my sewing site completely to WordPress instead of having it be a hybrid.
 It was getting annoying having two different sets of code to update if I wanted to make a change.
 I got a good chunk done.
 More tomorrow, I suppose.